Walnux/ArrowDocuments/TopDown.md

 ## How to implement Application Central Solution?
 Obviously, traditional Virtual Machine technology is not suitable for Application Central Solution.

 Dockerized container technology looks like the solution dawn.
 Using the small size GuestOS like Alpine, it shrinks the package size a lot; By shareing the same Host kernel, it uses system resources more efficienctly; Using unionFS, it shares software binary in some degree.
-Most important it is designed easily to be used.
+Most important it is the end to end solution and designed to easily to be used with end to end

 However, it is not suitable for Application Central Solution.
 - Container is not the sandbox, and can't provide the firm and secure enough isolating environment for applicaiton to run.